efuru/Responsive_Web_Design-0/tech-doc/README.md

 CSS @media rules

-Deep focus on Responsive we on samll screen and large screen.
+Deep focus on Responsive web design on samll screen and large screen.

 this file requirers more improvement and i will update